iamKushagra/iamKushagra/README.md

 **iamKushagra/iamKushagra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working at MongoDB.
+- 🔭 I’m currently working at Confluent.
-- 🌱 I’m currently learning Golang.
+- 🌱 I’m currently learning Apache Kafka.
-- 👯 I’m looking to collaborate on JavaScript projects.
+- 👯 I’m looking to collaborate on Data Streaming projects.
 - 💬 Ask me about career guidance, networking and tech opportunity.
 - 📫 Reach me at: https://www.linkedin.com/in/kushagrakesav/
 - 🎤 Blog at: https://medium.com/@imKushagra